How to install WordPress on macOS

 Zend Engine v3.3.24, Copyright (c) 1998-2018 Zend Technologies

-MySQL — I describe how I installed and configured MySQL in my Configure MySQL on macOS post.
-I specifically describe using MySQL 5.7.x because that’s the version that I am using on my Pair Networks shared host.
+MySQL – I describe how I installed and configured MySQL in my Configure MySQL on macOS post.
+I specifically describe using MySQL 8.x because that’s the version that I am using on my Pair Networks virtual host.

-Send-Only SMTP Server — This is not part of the MAMP stack, but I include it because you will need it when you want to test web server Apps that generate email, such as a WordPress contact form.
+Send-Only SMTP Server – This is not part of the MAMP stack, but I include it because you will need it when you want to test web server Apps that generate email, such as a WordPress contact form.
 WordPress generates an email message after a successful installation.
-Mail servers can be very complicated to set up, however, we really only need to send system-generated email.
-We don’t need a full-fledge mail server.
-I wrote a post about how to Create a Send-Only SMTP Server on macOS Using Gmail.
-With this setup, we are routing system-generated email out of our Mac and sending it to a Gmail SMTP server that relays the email for us.
+Mail servers can be very complicated to set up, however, I really only need to send system-generated email.
+I don’t need a full-fledge mail server.
+I wrote a post about how to Create a Send-Only SMTP Server on macOS .
+With this setup, I am routing system-generated email out of my Mac and sending it to my Pair Networks SMTP server that relays the email for me.
 It is very simple to set up on a Mac.
-This is a free service for low-volume email.
-Perfect for our development environment.
+Perfect for my development environment.

-With the above software installed (or your own MAMP/Web Server stack), we are ready to install WordPress.
+With the above software installed (or your own MAMP/Web Server stack), I am ready to install WordPress.
 I am going to describe installing WordPress via the Command Line.
-Or more specifically, I am going to use the command line interface for WordPress, WP-CLI.
+Or more specifically, I am going to use the command line interface for WordPress, WP-CLI .
 This is a very handy tool to use for working with WordPress from the command line.
 You can do a lot more than just install WordPress.

 Installing WordPress using WP-CLI